Various Risk Metrics

 Formula for semi-variance as a downside risk measure: probability-weighted sum of squared shortfalls below the aspiration level A.

-Where xis a random outcome, P(xi) is the probability of the outcome xi.
-A is a threshold constant such that payoff less than A would be considered as a failure.
-For example, you might have an aspiration level for getting a certain salary when choosing a job.
-If a job pays less than a certain amount as a salary, you will not even think about that job offer.
-How to set your aspiration level in the Decision Tree software?
-You can open the Payoff popup and double-click the Criteria to open the objective editor.
+Here xi is a possible outcome and P(xi) is the probability of that outcome.
+A is a threshold you set.
+Any payoff below A counts as a failure, and only those below-A outcomes go into the measure.
+For example, you might have a salary you need to hit when choosing a job.
+If a job pays less than that amount, you would not even consider it.
+That cut-off line is your aspiration level.
+To set it in the Decision Tree software, open the Payoff popup and double-click the Criteria to open the objective editor.

 Payoffs popup with the right-click context menu open on the profit objective showing an Edit command, used to open the objective editor and set an aspiration level.

-Once the objective editor is opened, you can set your aspiration level like this:
+Once the objective editor is open, you set your aspiration level like this.

 Objective editor dialog with the Aspiration Level field filled in, defining the threshold below which payoffs count as a shortfall for semi-variance and other downside metrics.

-1. The Aspiration level can be set only for the Number and Monetary type objectives.
+1. The aspiration level can only be set for Number and Monetary type objectives.

 Maximum Regret